 When a network is inserted it will be inserted above the focus cell.
 A new network appears above the focus cell.
 All the networks below the insertion are renumbered.

-Right Mouse Click Method
+Right-Click Method

 - 1. Position the focus where you want to insert a network. - 2.
-Right click to see a Pop-up menu and choose Insert | LD Network or ST Network.
+Right-click and choose Insert | LD Network or ST Network.

 Menu Pull-Down Method